DockCreaTer/TSR/README.md

-ASR
+TSR
 ===

-Automatic Server Restarter.
+Timer Server Restarter.
 Restarts your server at given interval.